Ruiqi-CUB/Phylogenomics2023/Phylogenomics_Ruiqi.md

 |Ectodusdescamp|	*Ectodus descampsii* |	African cichlids |

 Please set up your laptop following instructions in *4.
 Software Installation* before the following steps.
-Use `conda activate phylogen` to activate the environment.
+Use `conda activate phylogeny` to activate the environment.

 ### 3.2 Alignment

+Copy data yo your current directory using `cp -r /home/ruiqi/ruiqi_data/PhylogenomicsWorkshop/Data ./`

 Use [`cd`](https://phoenixnap.com/kb/linux-cd-command) to navigate to the directory with the data.
 Use [`ls`](https://www.freecodecamp.org/news/the-linux-ls-command-how-to-list-files-in-a-directory-with-options/) to list files and directories in the current directory.